akanellop/http-server/README.md

-# http-server
+# Web-Server

-A simple HTTP server that can serve static files under a given directory.
+A simple HTTP Web Server that can serve static files under a given directory.

 The server also supports:
 - Directory listing